ramirezalfredo/Hygieia/terraform/README.md

 TODO:

 * Add a volume to the cluster for the workDir at the jnlp container, for caching the $HOME/.m2 directory, and caching for the subsecuent builds using this method.
-* push the resulting images in a registry.
+* push the resulting images in a registry, done...!
 * Win the challenge :)

 ```